What is Water Damage?

 Dealing With Water Damage

-We recommend calling our experts at Restoration Contractors for water damage cleanup services whenever you notice signs of water intrusion in your home.
+We recommend calling our experts at Restoration Contractors for water damage restoration in Arvada whenever you notice signs of water intrusion in your home.
 Our trained technicians are certified to assess the extent of the damage and provide you with the best possible solution.

 If you’ve experienced long-term flooding or a recent flood, there’s a chance some of your home’s structural components, like floors, walls, ceilings, and cabinets, might be soaked.
 Even though you might think it’s too late to salvage those items, it’s never too late to start thinking about what you’ll do once the water recedes.
-Here are five things you need to know about drying wet structures.
+It’s important to get in touch with water damage emergency services immediately.

-Water damage can occur in many ways.
-From plumbing failures to burst pipes, it can happen almost anywhere.
+Water damage can occur in many ways, from plumbing failures to burst pipes, almost anywhere.
 Even small amounts of moisture in a building can cause significant problems if left unattended.

 In fact, according to the National Fire Protection Association (NFPA), over $1 billion worth of property damage each year is caused by fire related to failed HVAC systems.
 In addition, NFPA estimates that more than half of all fires are caused by electrical malfunctions.